Your Minneapolis TMS Clinic

 Transcranial Magnetic Stimulation (TMS) therapy is an outpatient procedure that does not require sedation or anesthesia.
 The TMS technician sets a plastic coil on the patient’s head, which sends magnetic pulses through the skull and 2-3 centimeters into the brain.
 The magnetic pulses stimulate specific parts of the brain so only the tissue involved in mood regulation is affected.
 Patients can drive themselves home or return to work after receiving TMS therapy.

-Also, don’t miss our article Transcranial Magnetic Stimulation (TMS): How it works, what to expect, side effects & more.
+TMS patients can expect to receive treatments 5 days a week for 6 weeks, followed by one treatment per week for another 6 weeks.
+Learn more in our article Transcranial Magnetic Stimulation (TMS): How it works, what to expect, side effects & more.

 Is TMS Covered by Insurance?

 We believe TMS is a life changing treatment for those with treatment resistant depression; so we are breaking down the barriers by working with your insurance provider to help cover the costs of your treatment plan.
 For more details or information, contact us using the form below or calling our office.